Waleed2660/springboot-learning-kit/tasks/Task 3 - Debug & Fix Critical Bug.md

 Let's dive into the Database to understand what's happening there.
 Before that, I'll share the current database diagram with you to help you understand the relationships between the tables.
-This shows that the `order` table has a one-to-one relationship with the `customer` and `address` tables, and a one-to-many relationship with the `order_item` table.
+This shows that the `order` table has a one-to-one relationship with the `customer` and `address` tables, and a one-to-many relationship with the `order_items` table.

 ![img.png](resources/task3_database_diagram.png)